Monocle (brand): Radio

 Monocle Radio is an English-language internet radio station broadcasting from Midori House in London.
-Launched as Monocle 24 in October 2011, it features weekday news programmes and weekly shows covering business, culture, design, food, media, and urban affairs.
-The schedule includes both live and on-demand content, with much of its audience engagement occurring via downloads.
+Launched as Monocle 24 in October 2011, it airs weekday news programmes and weekly shows on business, culture, design, food, media, and urban affairs, available live and on demand.

-The station originated from The Monocle Weekly, a podcast launched in December 2008 by Andrew Tuck and Robert Bound, which became a one-hour weekend radio programme.
-Early weekday shows included The Globalist, The Briefing, Midori House, and The Monocle Daily.
-Other themed segments have included Culture with Robert Bound, Section D, The Entrepreneurs, and The Urbanist.
-Programmes initially ran for 50 minutes, shortened to 30 minutes in 2015, when new shows such as The Big Interview and The Monocle Arts Review were introduced.

-Programming changes over time included the addition of The Stack in 2012 and The Globalist Asia in 2013.
-The station also broadcasts content from international events.
-A monthly podcast, Konfekt Korner, is produced in association with its sister publication Konfekt.
+The station grew out of The Monocle Weekly, a podcast launched in December 2008 by Andrew Tuck and Robert Bound.
+Its shows have included The Globalist, The Briefing, The Urbanist, and The Entrepreneurs.
+Brûlé has described the station as following a Commonwealth-style public service model, with presenters drawn from Monocle staff and contributing broadcasters in its overseas bureaux.
+Sponsors have included UBS, Novartis, and Allianz.
+A monthly podcast, Konfekt Korner, is produced with its sister publication Konfekt.

-Monocle 24's editorial approach has drawn comparisons to public broadcasters such as the BBC World Service, ABC (Australia), and CBC (Canada).
-Brûlé has described the station as reflecting a Commonwealth-style public service model.
-Content is presented by Monocle staff and contributing broadcasters from bureaux in New York, Tokyo, Hong Kong, Toronto, and Zürich.

-Sponsorship has included support from UBS, Novartis, and Allianz, with past branded segments produced in partnership with firms such as BMW, Rolex, Chanel, Lufthansa, and Turkish Airlines.
-Monocle 24 has aired over 60 programmes since 2011, though early hourly newscasts, weather reports, and overnight bulletins from ABC Radio were phased out by 2015.

 Monocle TV

 In early 2011, six episodes of a Monocle television programme were broadcast internationally on Bloomberg.

 Website

 Monocle's website offers digital access to its magazine archive, with full content available to subscribers and a limited number of free articles per issue.
 It also hosts over 500 publicly accessible films, slideshows, and documentaries, which are additionally distributed via iTunes and YouTube.

 Retail products, including in-house designs and selected collaborations, are available through the website and in Monocle retail locations worldwide.
 The website also streams Monocle 24, the company’s radio station, and provides access to its archive of speech-based programmes.

 The site launched alongside the magazine in 2007 and underwent a redesign in November 2012.
 In 2013, it received several Lovie Awards, including Gold for Best Writing – Editorial, Silver for Lifestyle, and Bronze for Best Practices.